pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 1. The `FOLLOWERS` count should respect raft quorum expecations.
 The default is `2` (which creates raft groups of 3).
 If the number is odd, it could lead to split brain scenarios, so a warning should be issued.
 Warnings should also be issued for a count less than 2 (this might be useful for development environmens, so an error is not returned)
 2. A policy that is impossible based on the current topology (region=us-east-1 and followers=2, but there is only 1 store in us-east-1) should be a warning.
 This allows for some transitional topologies.
-3. If the constraints are specified as a dictionary, and the count is smaller thanthe minimum number required to satisfy the constraint rule, then an error should be returned (see "specifiying role count" above)
+3. If the constraints are specified as a dictionary, specifying the count (i.e. `FOLLOWERS=n`) is prohibited.

 #### Skipping Policy Validation